flashlan/ResumeMultiLanguage/README.md

 Run `git clone https://github.com/flashlan/ResumeMultiLanguage`

-* Create .env from .env-example file
-* Write down your data from firebase project to make contact form work
+* Create .env from .env-example file and fill with your data from firebase project to make contact form work
-* Edit images and text inside /public/locale folder with your own personal resume.
+* Basically you can edit images, urls and text (inside /public/locale folder) to reflect your own personal resume and then work code at your taste.

 ___
 ### Dependencies